bassosimone/lfsbootstrap/README.md

 # Linux From Scratch bootstrap

-Scripts to bootstrap a Linux From Scratch environment.
-The objective is to create a system image to use under [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+Scripts to bootstrap a Linux From Scratch environment system image to use under [WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

 We use [LFS v12.0-systemd](https://www.linuxfromscratch.org/lfs/view/12.0-systemd/).